-As at 31 March 2022 the Board comprised seven directors:
+As at 31 March 2023 the Board comprised six directors:

-David Flacks Independent, Non-executive Director and Chairman Anita Baldauf Independent, Non-executive Director Doug Wilson Independent, Non-executive Director Jon Lamb Independent, Non-executive Director Ted Witek Independent, Non-executive Director Hartley Atkinson Executive Director and Chief Executive Officer Marree Atkinson Executive Director and Chief of Staff
+David Flacks Independent, Non-executive Director and Chairman Anita Baldauf Independent, Non-executive Director Jon Lamb Independent, Non-executive Director Ted Witek Independent, Non-executive Director Hartley Atkinson Executive Director and Chief Executive Officer Marree Atkinson Executive Director and Chief of Staff

-The average tenure of non-executive directors is currently 8.96 years.
-A biography of each director can be found in the latest Annual Report and in the Investor Centre on the Company's website.
+The average tenure of non-executive directors at the date of this report is 5.9 years.
+A biography of each director, their qualifications and relevant experience can be found in the latest Annual Report and in the Investor Centre on the Company's website.

 The Board has delegated to the Remuneration and Nominations Committee the responsibility for identifying and recommending director candidates for the approval of the Board.
 When recommending candidates, the Committee takes into account factors it deems appropriate, including the diversity of background, experience, and qualifications of the candidates.

 When appointing directors, the Board undertakes appropriate background checks.
 Newly appointed directors are required to enter into letters of appointment, setting out the terms of their appointments.

 As AFT operates in specialised markets, the Board believes that it is important to have directors with a broad range of experience and skills, gained both locally and internationally, that are appropriate to meet its objectives.

 The Board has developed (and periodically reviews and updates) a comprehensive skills matrix to inform Board succession planning and considers each director's experience against identified industry specific and broader governance-related skills.

 Industry-specific skills identified as being particularly relevant include:

-- Global pharmaceutical industry experience - Pharmaceutical regulatory and ethics experience - R&D product development for drugs and devices - Commercial operations experience both domestic and international; and - Pharmaceutical sales and marketing.
+- global pharmaceutical industry experience; - pharmaceutical regulatory and ethics experience; - R&D product development for drugs and devices; - commercial operations experience both domestic and international; and - pharmaceutical sales and marketing.